Blackjack switch can be found at most major online casinos as well as some brick-and-mortar US casinos and other casinos around the world.

 If the dealer has a 7 or an 8 showing, then try to balance your hands so that the weakest hand is as high on the ranking list above.

 If the dealer has anything other than a 7 or an 8, make one of your hands as strong as possible and take your chances with the other.

 Example: If you’re dealt a 10 9 and a 8 8 and the dealer is showing a 7, you’ll want to switch your second cards so that you instead have 10 8 and 8 9; your first hand goes down slightly from a 19 to an 18 but your second hand improves greatly to 17 from 16.

 If you’ve got A 5 and 9 10 versus the dealer showing a 10, you’ll want to switch your second cards.
 This gives you A 10 and 5 9, so you’ve got one strong hand for 21 and another with 14 that you’ll hope to get lucky with.

 One of the enjoyable aspects of blackjack switch and a big part of the strategy is that you’ll often find yourself winning with one hand and losing with the other; the end result is a push where you don’t win or lose but get to play another round.

 This means that you can usually play more hands with the same bankroll, as pushes and ties are more common than in normal blackjack so you get more play for your money, much like in Pai Gow poker (another card game with two hands and lots of pushes).

 Where to Play Blackjack Switch

 Quite a few online casinos offer blackjack switch – both US casinos and European.
-For more detailed information about different sites, go to the list of the best blackjack sites and read the casino reviews.
+If you'd like to try it out for free before, ou should check it out on our Free Casino Games page.
+For more detailed information about different sites, go to the list of the best blackjack sites and read the Casino Reviews.